 5. Implement feedback into your strategy

-Customer feedback isn’t just a great asset to fuel your content strategy, it can also be a major part of it in general.
+From a sales and marketing perspective, customer feedback is of course a great asset to fuel your content strategy.
+But beyond that, it can also be a major part of your sales strategy it in general.
 91% of consumers actively seek out reviews before they make a purchase, so sprinkling real-life customer feedback throughout the sales cycle can really boost your bottom line.

 HashChing does a great job of integrating customer reviews into their website.
 They pull reviews from different sources — as you can see the three in the picture are from Facebook — as well as showing when the customer left the review.
 These factors let the user know that these reviews are real and authentic.